jpcompartir/EndpointR/README.md

 connecting to various Application Programming Interfaces (<a href="https://en.wikipedia.org/wiki/API" target="_blank">APIs</a>) for Machine Learning model predictions.
-EndpointR is built for company-specific use cases, so may not be useful to a wide audience.
+EndpointR is built for company-specific use cases at SHARE Creative, so may not be useful to a wide audience.
 It is built in the Tidyverse style - functions expect a data frame as an input and return a data frame as an output.

 EndpointR provides access to endpoints via individual functions: one function - or multiple functions - per endpoint.
 If you are experienced